Stainforth village to Winskill Stones

 It is rare when a planned photo shoot works out as expected, and when one does its worth writing about!
 As it happens one such lucky day happened recently.

 I had never been been to Winskill Stones Nature Reserve before but I had seen plenty of photos taken there.
 After seeing a few spectacular ones I realised I ought to head there and see it for real, plus try to match others’ photos.

-Digging through my collection of walks I found a decent looking one in the area that, with a little detour, would take me to the nature reserve.
+Digging through my collection of Frank Wilkinson walks I found a decent six mile long one in the area that, with a little detour, would take me to the nature reserve.
 And so on my next spare day with a decent forecast I was off.

 The walk started from the Dales village of Stainforth which is only a mile or so from Winskill.
 Parking is available in the National Park car park on the edge of the village adjacent to the B6479 Settle to Horton in Ribblesdale road.
 Alternatively, if there’s room, grab a free roadside space.
 Luckily I didn’t have to spend a penny when I arrived.

 Leaving Stainforth I headed north on the Ribble Way, climbing out of the valley.
 Looking back over my shoulder the views opened out over the village towards a distant Pendle.

 View over Stainforth village towards Pendle